kubevirt/kubevirt.github.io/_posts/2020-12-01-Customizing-images-for-containerized-vms.md

 Now, let’s edit the `devstation-centos8.toml` file which is in charge of building our custom image.

-- The timezone has been added to match Europe/Madrid with proper NTP servers.
+- The time zone has been added to match Europe/Madrid with proper NTP servers.
 - The kernel has been modified to allow connection via console.
 - Several firewall rules have been added to allow our services being accessed from outside.
 - Some services have been configured so that they are enabled and started at boot.